 I’m not saying you can’t promote your services ever.
 You just need to manage the flow.
 If a reader feels bombarded because your posts or advertisements are all over their social media feeds there’s every chance they’ll go ‘company blind’.

 As soon as they see your font or your logo or even your colour palette – it’s game over.
 It will be subconsciously registered as a ‘nuisance post’, it doesn’t get read and they immediately scroll past.
 It’s easy to see how this happens because brands can get caught up in oversharing due to it being easier and more accessible than ever before.

-So, to prevent this from happening, whether its emails, ads or calls – slow down.
+So, to prevent this from happening, whether it’s emails, ads or calls – slow down.
 The digital world is about social selling and building engagement (not chasing it away).
-Form and cultivate relationships with the people you’d like to work with or sell too.
+Form and cultivate relationships with the people you’d like to work with or sell to.
 It’s more about taking a journey with that person and educating them on how what you have to offer can help them out.

 Most importantly, make sure you’re connecting with them on their terms (i.e. don’t spam them with connection requests if they decline) and use the platforms they prefer to interact on.
 Be accommodating!
 This does take a little more time and effort but it’s much more effective and stands out in a world of fast-paced, digital selling.

 There’s nothing wrong with name-dropping your competitors.
 But don’t bash them!
 Of course, feel free to talk about what makes your company superior to others out there.
 But do so in a way that highlights your differences.
 It doesn’t reflect well on your brand and often won’t persuade someone to choose your products or service over another.
 They do say people like an underdog – so it may even have the opposite effect!
 Don’t actively drive potential customers away or give your competition the spotlight.